When your HTTP handler needs to step aside

 }

-// Enqueue a job
+// insert a job into the river_job table

-_, err = client.Insert(ctx, &SendEmailJob{
+_, err = client.Insert(context.Background(), &SendEmailJob{

 To: "alice@example.com",

-Subject: "Hello",
+Subject: "Welcome",

 }, nil)